jimmyyentran/Designing-Data-Intensive-Applications-Notes/README.md

 - Conflicts occur in multileader and leaderless replicaiton when multiple write happen
   - Algorithm that DB can use to determine if happen concurrently (version)

+# 6. Partitioning

+- Having multiple copies of same data on different nodes we will need to break up the data into **partitions** aka **sharding**
+- We want to partition because scalability: read distributed to many disks

+## Partitioning and Replication